-Hardware with the high-performance specification with a minimal design approach is in high demand”, says Ar.
+Hardware with high-performance specification with a minimal design approach is in high demand”, says Ar.
 Khan.
-Architects are barely able to keep up with the façade and fenestration design trends and latest products available in the market today.
+Architects are barely able to keep up with the façade and fenestration design trends and the latest products available in the market today.
 Ar.
-Rahul Mehta, Founder & Principal, Rahul Mehta Architects says, “we see that in the residential space there is great consumer awareness and sensitivity to window frame sizes, noise cancellation, heat loads and even behavior w.r.t wind loads.
+Rahul Mehta, Founder & Principal, Rahul Mehta Architects says, “We see that in the residential space, there is great consumer awareness and sensitivity to window frame sizes, noise cancellation, heat loads and even behaviour w.r.t wind loads.
 In commercial spaces, we see great awareness now w.r.t heat loads, light transmission, fire safety, etc.

 The clients/consumers are expecting more innovations not only in aesthetics but in specifications as well.
 This is one of the largest challenges as we not only have to keep up with the customer sensitivity and needs but also with the multiple innovative responses vendors have come up with to cater to the new, well-informed, new-age client/consumer.
 Magazines much like yourselves are one typology of sources that help keep us up to date”.